 Type Effectiveness.
 The Trainer's Pokémon are also affected differently by their respective weaknesses/resistances, just like in the Pokémon games.
 For instance, Ivysaur is at a disadvantage against Fire attacks.

 Every game in the series has Star KOs.
 They're visually interesting, flashy, and satisfying, but there's a good two- or three-second delay between the time the character leaves the screen and the time the KO is actually counted.
 Maybe not so bad for casual play, but in the timed matches often found in competitive environments, this could very well spell the difference between victory for one player and loss for the other.
 Alleviated in the fourth game, where Star KOs are specifically programmed to no longer occur within the final seconds of a match.
+Also new in Smash 4, Screen KOs are designed to take the same length of time as Star KOs. note This avoids the possibly frustrating scenario of two players hitting each other at the same time off the top of the screen, and one loses only because they received a (previously faster) Screen KO and died faster than the other player who is still spinning into the horizon.

 Scrub: With so many characters, stages, tactics, and ways to play, Smash Bros. is commonly subjected to this and is also notable for the rabid fanbase the series has garnered over the years.